Quantum synchronization between two strongly driven YIG spheres mediated via a microwave cavity: Results

 To quantify quantum synchronization, we next compute the $S_{q}^{\phi}$.
-Our results show that $S_{q}^{\phi}$ stabilizes at unity ($S_{q}^{\phi} = 1$) at long times, indicating complete quantum synchronization between the magnon modes (see Fig. \ref{Sq}).
-We have observed that the optimal value of $S_{q}^{\phi}$ remains unity for a wide range of the relative difference of the coupling constant $\Delta\Omega/\Omega_1$.
+Our results show that $S_{q}^{\phi}$ stabilizes at unity ($S_{q}^{\phi} = 1$) at long times, indicating complete quantum synchronization between the magnon modes (see Fig. \ref{Sq_1}).
+We have observed that the optimal value of $S_{q}^{\phi}$ remains unity for a wide range of the relative difference of the coupling constant $\Delta\Omega/\Omega_1$ and of the detunings $(\Delta_2-\Delta_1)$.
+We have verified that $S_q^\phi$ remains unity at long times, even when the two magnon modes start from different initial conditions (results not shown).
+It is interesting to note that the $S_q^\phi$ becomes unity at a time scale $t\sim 50/\Omega_1$, which is much larger than the decay time-scale $1/\gamma_1 \sim 10/\Omega_1$.

+In contrast, for a small thermal population $\bar n_m=0.1$, $S_q^{\phi}$ still grows monotonically but saturates at a reduced value $S_q^{\phi}\simeq 0.83$, reflecting partial degradation of synchronization due to thermal noise.
+Nevertheless, in both cases the system reaches a steady synchronized regime, demonstrating that cavity-mediated magnon synchronization remains robust against weak thermal decoherence.

 To examine the impact of decoherence, we plot the time-averaged synchronization $\bar{S}_q^{\phi}$ as a function of the mean thermal phonon number $\bar{n}_m$ (see Fig.~\ref{synchronization temp}).
 As $\bar{n}_m$ increases, quantum synchronization degrades (see \cite{ harraf2025quantum, amazioug2023feedback, PhysRevLett.122.187701}, for similar results).
 Note that such a degradation can be controlled by using magnon squeezing and photon tunneling, as shown in \cite{harraf2025quantum, amazioug2023feedback}.
 Notably, Harraf \textit{et al.}~\cite{harraf2025quantum} reported that quantum synchronization is more robust to thermal effects than entanglement is.